scpwiki/wikijump/docs/development.md

 Then install [Docker Compose](https://docs.docker.com/compose/).

 You will need to provide a `docker-compose.yaml` file to run Wikijump.
 The domains to be used, TLS certificates, and volumes will be set here.
 See `docker-compose.yaml.example` for what this file may look like.
-Note that for a local deployment, dummy domains like `wikijump.test` will work fine.
+Note that for a local deployment, dummy domains like `wikijump.localhost` will work fine.

 Additionally you will need to generate TLS certificates.
 Fill in the domain variables with the same values you used in your `docker-compose.yaml` file.